 There are several cancer screening tests available, but certain tests are commonly done on a routine basis.

-The other screenings will be determined by the assessment obtained from your primary care.
+The other screenings will be determined by the assessment obtained from your primary care provider.

 - Breast cancer – mammograms are the best at detecting breast cancer.